 When Molly Miller began baking, her inspiration was simple: She wanted delicious baked goods to eat.

-Miller went gluten-free in 2009 to better manage her Crohn's Diease, but she missed the carb-filled treats she grew up with and began creating them in her own kitchen.
+Miller went gluten-free in 2009 to better manage her Crohn's disease, but she missed the carb-filled treats she grew up with and began creating them in her own kitchen.

-Now, after three years of farmers market peddling and coffee shop cameos, what started as a hobby has taken on a life of its own as Miller prepares to open a brick-and-mortar location for Sift, the Twin Cities’ only exclusively gluten-free bakery.
+Now, after three years of farmers market peddling and coffee shop cameos, what started as a hobby has taken on a life of its own as Miller prepares to open a brick-and-mortar location for Sift, a gluten-free bakery.